punit-k-s/candidate-recommender/README.md

 - We embed JD and resumes with **`text-embedding-3-small`** (cheap/fast).
 - We compute **cosine similarity** JD→resume and sort descending.
 - We display **Top-K** with scores.
-- For the highest scored row, you can click **Generate fit summary** — the app passes truncated JD + the candidate’s full parsed resume to a small chat prompt to produce a 120–180 word verdict + bullets + a risk/mitigation line.
+- For the highest-scored candidate, the engine automatically generates an AI fit summary after the ranked results are displayed.
+It uses the truncated job description and the candidate’s full parsed resume to produce a 120–180 word verdict with bullet points and a brief risk/mitigation note.

 ---